17 User Acceptance Testing Templates [Examples + Download]

 Sample UAT test case in Excel

-Microsoft Word and Google Docs are still used extensively for productive work.
+Microsoft Word is still used extensively for day-to-day work.

 Sample UAT test case in Word